 Welcome to the Community Spotlight series!
-Each month, PeDRA will shine a light on a different patient advocacy organization, highlighting the incredible work they do to support patients and families, the important role they play in research.
+Each quarter, PeDRA will shine a light on a different patient advocacy organization, highlighting the incredible work they do to support patients and families, the important role they play in research.

 International Hyperhidrosis Society